cardano-foundation/CIPs/CIP-1694/README.md

 The new constitutional committee could, in principle, be identical to or partially overlap the outgoing committee as long as the action is properly ratified.
 This might happen, for example, if the electorate has collective confidence in all or part of the committee and wishes to extend its term of office.

+PV terms expire both for the whole committee and for individuals, but a new committee has to be voted in wholesale, not member by member?

 #### Size of the constitutional committee